trupples/adi-documentation/docs/solutions/reference-designs/ad-cellpackbm-sl/software_guide/index.rst

 **Manage Commands:**

 - On the right side, select a command to highlight it for modification.
-- Replace, move (drag and drop), or delete the highlighted command using the corresponding buttons.
+- Replace, move (drag-and-drop), or delete the highlighted command using the corresponding buttons.

 **SPI Bus and Chip Select:**